abhiyagupta/ai_stack_era/readme.md

 ## DETAILS OF PROCESS: created different py files for:

--model architecture (here tried various optins to get to total params of less then 20,000) -used model_6_red_param : where final params are 15,790 -during training **BEST MODEL** (where acc is max) is saved. this best model is used for predictions.
+- model architecture (here tried various optins to get to total params of less then 20,000)
+- used model_6_red_param : where final params are 15,790
+- during training **BEST MODEL** (where acc is max) is saved. this best model is used for predictions.
--creted preprocessing py file. here split dataset into train/test or validation/inference -inference set was created without lables and used for final inference or predictions.
+- creted preprocessing py file. here split dataset into train/test or validation/inference
+- inference set was created without lables and used for final inference or predictions.
--inference uses randon 10 images from inference dataset and predictiosn are saved in inference_results folder -created a github workflow to train and get inference.
+- inference uses randon 10 images from inference dataset and predictiosn are saved in inference_results folder
+- created a github workflow to train and get inference.
--artifacts saved
+- artifacts saved